lonelycode/tyk-io-site-content/v1.9/setup/docker.md

 ### Step 1.
 Set up some hosts entries

-We are assuming that you are running this on a local docker installation, the Tyk Portal requires a domain name to bind to in order to work properly, so lets make sure we set those up:
+We are assuming that you are running this on a local docker installation, the Tyk Portal requires a domain name to bind to in order to work properly, so lets make sure we set that up:

-	127.0.0.1    tyk_dashboard.tyk_dashboard.docker
 	127.0.0.1    www.tyk-portal-test.com

+(OSX / Kitematic users should change this to their Docker Host IP Address)

-The first entry will give us an easy way to address the dashboard, and the second will be used to access our portal.
+This entry will be used to access our portal.

 ### Step 2.
 Get the quick start compose files